 2) Perception Factor: Trust and Lifestyle Matter a lot

-This group of people is very keen to learn western advanced technology, culture, and lifestyle.
+This group of people is very keen to learn about western advanced technology, culture, and lifestyle.
 And they are deeply influenced by values and lifestyles.
 What’s more, the product design and quality are leading ahead of China in a way, although China has been catching up behind.

-In the developing process, some bad merchants were not responsible for the social community for chasing the business profit, such as the toxic milk powder, underground cooking oil.
+In the developing process, some bad merchants were not responsible for the social community for chasing the business profit, such as the toxic milk powder, and underground cooking oil.
 The image and reputation of made-in-china are not good and are under development by the Chinese government.

-Thus, with this background and development path, these two generations, such as Xennials and Millenials, like to buy overseas brand products to equip themselves, and enhance the lifestyle and life quality.
+Thus, with this background and development path, these two generations, such as Xennials and Millenials, like to buy overseas brand products to equip themselves, and enhance their lifestyle and life quality.
 Also, they have a strong consumption capability in China because the age is between 26 – 50.
 Particularly, the 80s and 90s are also experiencing the internet revolution.
 They are familiar with the online world.

 3) Product Exclusivity

 Brands and sellers definitely care about product profit and loss.
 So not all the kinds of products are suitable for the general trade model with building a China legal entity in China.
-So In terms of product options, out of China, there are more choices of course to Chinese customers.
+So In terms of product options, out of China, there are more choices of course for Chinese customers.

 Also, due to some of the regulation updates on and off, some products have very strict censorship processes or even are not allowed to import, such as CBD oil.
 Recently cleaning products in the skincare and cosmetic category are allowed to import with GMP certifications.
 However, cross-border